tiprankstipranks

 Demand - Risk 2

-Our business depends on the levels of expenditures by companies in the oil and natural gas industry and particularly on the level of E&P activity within Canada and the United States.
+Our business depends on the levels of expenditures by companies in the oil and natural gas industry and particularly on the level of E&P activity in Canada, the United States and internationally.

 Demand for our products and services depends substantially on the level of expenditures by companies in the oil and natural gas industry.
 These expenditures are generally dependent on our customers' views of future oil and natural gas prices and are sensitive to our customers' views of future economic growth and the resulting impact on demand for oil and natural gas.
 Declines, as well as anticipated declines, in oil and natural gas prices could result in project modifications, delays or cancellations, general business disruptions, and delays in payment of, or nonpayment of, amounts that are owed to us.
-For example, the COVID-19 pandemic in 2020 materially reduced the demand for crude oil and natural gas as a result of measures taken by governments around the world to mitigate the spread of the disease, which lead to a decline in commodity prices.
-The low commodity price environment resulted in a reduction in the drilling, completion and other production activities of most of our customers and a reduction in their spending on our products and services.
-The reduction in demand from our customers reduced the prices we were able to charge our customers for our products and services.
-Although oil pricing has improved since mid-2020, oil and natural gas prices remain volatile, and prolonged reductions in oil and natural gas prices have had and may continue to have a material adverse effect on our business, financial condition and results of operations.
 In addition, more stable or higher commodity prices do not necessarily translate to a higher level of expenditures by companies in the oil and natural gas industry.
-For example, in recent years, investors in E&P companies have been prioritizing free cash flow and return of capital to shareholders over production growth, leading to lower expenditures.
-In addition, E&P companies require significant capital to drill and complete wells and it is becoming increasingly difficult to access capital.
-These trends may continue, even if commodity prices were to increase.
-Many factors over which we have no control affect the supply of and demand for, and our customers' willingness to explore, develop and produce oil and natural gas, and therefore, influence demand levels and prices for our products and services, including: - the domestic and foreign supply of and demand for oil and natural gas;- the level of prices, and expectations about future prices, of oil and natural gas;- the level of global oil and natural gas E&P;- the cost of exploring for, developing, producing and delivering oil and natural gas;- the expected decline rates of current production;- the price and quantity of foreign imports;- political and economic conditions in oil producing countries, including the Middle East, Africa, South America and Russia;- the ability of members of the Organization of Petroleum Exporting Countries ("OPEC") to agree to and maintain oil price and production controls;- regional or global health epidemics;- speculative trading in crude oil and natural gas derivative contracts;- the level of consumer product demand;- the discovery rates of new oil and natural gas reserves;- contractions in the credit market;- the strength or weakness of the United States Dollar ("USD");- available pipeline and other transportation capacity;- the levels of oil and natural gas storage;- weather conditions and other natural disasters;- political instability in oil and natural gas producing countries;- domestic and foreign tax policy;- domestic and foreign governmental approvals and regulatory requirements and conditions;- the continued threat of terrorism and the impact of military and other action, including military action in the Middle East;- technical advances affecting energy demand, generation and consumption;- the proximity and capacity of oil and natural gas pipelines and other transportation facilities;- alternative fuel requirements or technological advances and the demand and availability of alternative fuel sources;- fuel conservation measures;- the ability of oil and natural gas producers to raise equity capital and debt financing;- merger and divestiture activity among oil and natural gas producers; and - overall domestic and global economic conditions.
-These factors and the volatility of the energy markets make it difficult to predict future oil and natural gas price movements with any certainty.
-Any of the above factors could impact the level of oil and natural gas E&P activity and could have a material adverse effect on our business, financial condition and results of operations.
-In addition, regardless of the macro commodity price environment, our current or prospective customers may experience certain constraints that disproportionately impact their business and reduce their expenditures.
-During the second half of 2018, our Canadian customers experienced a widening of oil price differentials due to pipeline constraints which continued through the end of 2019 and are expected to continue well into the future.
-Drilling and completion activity in the U.S. and Canada fell in 2019 as compared to 2018 and fell again in 2020 as compared to 2019.
-E&P capital budgets which have been announced for 2021 indicate a slight reduction in activity as compared to 2020.
-Further, should a low commodity price environment impact our customers' expenditures, we could encounter difficulties such as an inability to access needed capital on attractive terms or at all, the incurrence of further impairment charges, a reduction in our borrowing capacity under our Senior Secured Credit Facility, a need to reduce our capital spending and other similar impacts, any of which could have a material adverse effect on our business, financial condition and results of operations.
+For example, in recent years, certain investors in E&P companies have been prioritizing free cash flow and return of capital to shareholders over production growth, leading to lower expenditures.
+E&P companies require significant capital to drill and complete wells and it is becoming increasingly difficult for them to access capital.
+These trends may continue, even if commodity prices increase.
+Many factors over which we have no control affect the supply of, demand for, and our customers' willingness to explore, develop and produce oil and natural gas, and therefore, influence the volumes we can sell and the prices we can charge for our products and services, including: - the global supply of and demand for oil and natural gas;- the level of prices, and expectations about future prices, of oil and natural gas, including speculative trading in crude oil and natural gas derivative contracts;- the level of global oil and natural gas E&P capital spending;- the cost of exploring for, developing, producing and delivering oil and natural gas, which may increase as a result of inflation in wages, materials, components, parts, equipment and other costs borne by suppliers to E&P companies;- the expected decline rates of current production;- the price and quantity of foreign imports;- political and economic conditions in oil and natural gas producing countries and regions, including the United States, Canada, the Middle East, Africa, Europe, South America and Russia;- actions by OPEC and certain other countries, including Russia (informally known as "OPEC+"), with respect to oil production levels and announcements of potential changes in such levels;- the level of consumer product demand;- the discovery rates of new oil and natural gas reserves;- contractions in the credit market;- the strength or weakness of the United States dollar ("USD");- available pipeline and other transportation capacity;- the levels of oil and natural gas storage;- weather conditions, natural disasters, including earthquakes, wildfires, floods, drought, hurricanes and tornadoes, and health concerns and epidemics;- political instability in oil and natural gas producing countries;- changes in international trade policies, tariffs, or sanctions;- domestic and foreign tax policy;- domestic and foreign governmental approvals and regulatory requirements and conditions;- the continued threat of terrorism, cyber warfare, and the impact of geopolitical tensions and other action, including military action in the Middle East or Ukraine;- technological advances affecting energy demand, generation, consumption, and operations, including the adoption of AI and machine learning techniques;- the proximity and capacity of oil and natural gas pipelines and other transportation facilities;- alternative energy requirements or technological advances and the demand and availability of alternative energy sources;- energy conservation measures and evolving preferences and attitudes towards climate change and sustainability, including increased focus by the investment community on sustainability practices in the oil and natural gas industry;- climate change legislation or regulations restricting emissions of GHGs and related divestment and other efforts;- the ability of oil and natural gas producers to raise equity capital and debt financing;- interest rates and the cost of capital for E&P companies;- merger and divestiture activity among oil and natural gas producers;- cyclical/seasonal business and dependence upon spending of our customers;- competition among oilfield service and equipment providers; and - overall domestic and global economic conditions.
+These factors and the volatility of the energy markets make it difficult to predict future oil and natural gas price movements.
+A decline in oil and natural gas prices may have a material adverse effect on our business, financial condition and results of operations.
+In addition, regardless of the macro commodity price environment, our current or prospective customers may experience certain constraints that disproportionately impact their business and affect their level of operating expenditures.
+Also, should a low commodity price environment curtail our customers' level of operating expenditures, we could encounter difficulties such as an inability to access needed capital on attractive terms or at all, the incurrence of impairment charges, a reduction in our borrowing capacity under our ABL Facility, a need to reduce our capital spending and other similar impacts, any of which could have a material adverse effect on our business, financial condition and results of operations.

 Demand - Risk 3